gilde-der-nacht/website/ssg/websites/spieltage.ch/content/programm/neue-besucher.md

 ![2019, Luzerner Spieltage](../images/2019-spieltage-09.jpg)

-_Beispiele der Rollenspiele: Fiasco, Untold, Alle sind John, Fabula Rasa, My Little Pony und Es war einmal._
+_Beispiele der Rollenspiele: How to be a Hero, Tales from the Loop, Fiasco und Untold._

 {% endImageTextLeft %}